The Combinatorial Multi-Round Ascending Auction: Outcomes under strategic bidding

-Remarkably, here the bidders' payments are exactly the same as payments in a VCG auction in which bidders bid truthfully.
+Observe that the right-hand side is precisely the VCG price in a VCG auction in which bidders bid truthfully.
 In such a VCG auction, the strong bidder $i$ wins $\lambda$ and pays $U_j(\lambda) - U_j(1-\lambda)$, and the weak bidder $j$ wins $1-\lambda$ and pays $U_i(\lambda) - U_i(\lambda) = 0$.
-These are the same payments as in Theorem~\ref{theorem:CMRA-truthful-expost}.
-The equivalence does \emph{not} stem from reporting true marginal values.
-Instead, the weak bidder's indifference condition at $p_j^f$ plays the key role.
-Note that the CCA has an equilibrium in truthful strategies that implements the VCG outcome \citep{levin2016properties}.
-Hence, the CMRA and the CCA have outcome-equivalent equilibria under non-decreasing marginal values.
+In the CMRA with truthful bidding and symmetric caps, bidders' payments are also exactly these VCG prices, which implies that bidders cannot profitably deviate.